SamTheCoder777/Custom-Spotify-Manager/README.md

 | Get Recommendations | GetRecommendations                  | Prints out recommended tracks for a given genre                                          |
 | Search Artists            | SearchArtists                  | Searches for the artist with given name                                      |
 | Search Genre          |    SearchGenre               | Prints out genre that starts with given character                              |

+## Disclaimer

+Command **"CreateCategoryPlaylist"** may not work consistently due to Spotify not supporting some category playlists in some countries or offers very limited amount of category playlists.
+If it does not work as expected, please use **"CreateCustomPlaylist"** instead by adding the ID of the playlists you wanted to get random songs from in **playlistList.txt**

 ## Contributing